Skip to content

 During a particularly difficult time in my last business, we laid off nearly 80% of our staff.
 We reduced the team size in order to buy runway in support of a major change in how we were selling our product.

 The business was already doing over $1M in ARR and supporting dozens of customers.
 We needed to keep those customers in order to keep the business alive.
-We also needed to engineer our way away from a sales-driven customer acquisition effort to a fully self-service effort.
+We also needed to engineer our way from a sales-driven acquisition model to a fully self-service one.

 As leaders, we agreed if we were going to have any chance of making it all work we needed to retain our remaining team.
 If anyone left we were in trouble.
 And if there was an exodus we were doomed.